no comments

 This free, preventive vaccine is available at:

-If you receive a flu vaccine from a pharmacy that is not in-network and/or are required to pay up-front for the shot, you can submit a reimbursement form.
+If you receive a flu vaccine from a pharmacy that is not in-network and/or are required to pay upfront for the shot, you can submit a reimbursement form.

-• UPMC employees can submit online by logging in to MyHealth OnLine and following this path: Menu > Forms and Guides.
+Log in to MyHealth OnLine and following this path: Menu > Forms and Guides.

-• University of Pittsburgh faculty and staff can submit online by logging in to my.Pitt.edu and following this path: My Resources > Human Resources > MyHealth Access > Menu > Forms and Guides.
+Log in to my.Pitt.edu and following this path: My Resources > Human Resources > MyHealth Access > Menu > Forms and Guides.

 Treating and preventing the flu